StyXman/ayrton/README.md

 gives the same behavior as `bash`'s `export` command, with the caveat that values will be automatically converted to `str`.

+# FAQ

+Q: Why bother?
+Isn't `bash` great?

+A: Yes and no. `bash` is very powerful, bith from the CLI and as a language.
+But it's clumsy, mainly due to two reasons: parsing lines into commands and their arguments, and the methods for preventing overzealous word splitting, which leads to several pitfalls, some of them listed [here](http://mywiki.wooledge.org/BashPitfalls));
+and poor data manipulation syntax.
+Most scripts start small, but once they reach a certain size/complexity, either they become monsters (resembling a Frankenstein built using a Kafkian method) or they are rewritten in Perl (which makes them a different kind of monster, closer to the Thing in «The Thing»).

+Q: Why not contribute all this to `sh`?

+A: `sh` has a very specific objetive, which is to make easy to capture the output of commands into a Python script, and even pipe output to other commands in a functional/pythonic way. `ayrton` aims to make python+sh behave more like `bash` so it's easier for sysadmins to learn and use.
+Anything that still holds `sh`'s objetive will be sent as a patch over time.

 # Things to come

 See TODO.rst